Prepare for Arrival in the U.S.

-You may be refused entry into the United States if you attempt to arrive more than 30 days before the program start date listed on your SEVIS I-20 or DS-2019 form.
+You cannot enter the United States more than 30 days before the program start date listed on your SEVIS I-20 or DS-2019 form.

 If you experience problems at the port of entry outside of regular business hours, please contact the Georgia State Police at (404) 413-2100.
 For comprehensive information on procedures for traveling and arriving in the United States, visit educationUSA.